Table of Contents here.

 Maya Lin, the city, and the Madison Square Park Conservancy decided to keep the stumps and extend the exhibit into 2023 as a statement about how politics too often shuns science and hastens the decline of the environment.

 Hopper observed the park coming to life with a lunchtime crowd of people.
 Daycare children played tag in the forest.
 Tourists took photos of each other seated on the stumps.
 Office workers on the park’s benches unwrapped sandwiches.
 Hopper sat down on one of the stumps.
 For just a moment, he wanted to know how it felt.
 As he rose to continue his walk, he noticed a man standing alone by the dog run watching the dogs frolic.
-It was Stephen the poet.
+It was Stephen.

 Hopper’s first reaction was to wonder if Stephen was following him, but he then remembered what his mother had told him about the poet: “Stephen is a bit of an odd duck,” she began.

 Stephen had been an attorney with Cravath, Swaine & Moore, working on corporate merger and acquisition activities.
 He had been married and had a son.
 He was a published poet with an audience.
 Following one of the ubiquitous stock market crashes, he lost his law firm job, but on the very same day he learned that he had been awarded a MacArthur Foundation genius grant.
 The grant by itself, however, could not support his family, his mother told him, and Stephen began to engage in self-destructive behaviors involving other women, alcohol, and drugs.
 “His wife finally kicked him out, afraid of what he might bring home to her and their son,” she said.
 When the money from the MacArthur grant finally ran out, a college friend got him a job proofreading disclaimers for the Google legal department.
 He worked his own hours out of a 100-square foot apartment on West Perry Street.
 “I heard that he works at night and wanders the streets during the days taking random photos for Instagram,” his mother said.
-Hopper thought to call his mother and ask her to clarify that Stephen was alive, allowing him to discount the rumor that Stephen was the victim of a stabbing on the A train platform.
+Hopper thought to call his mother and ask her to clarify that Stephen was alive, allowing him to discount the rumor that Stephen was the victim of a stabbing on a subway platform.

 While she was at Barnard, Olympia kept a journal about the secret life of a women she called “Astrid,” who — while she and Olympia roomed together – allegedly had been involved in narco-terrorism, helped a mobster/occasional boyfriend bury corpses in New Jersey, slept with every member of Vampire Weekend, and graduated summa cum laude as a double major in biology and psychology.
 According to Olympia, Astrid was currently an agent of the Federal Bureau of Investigation.
 “It’s downright prurient,” Olympia told Hopper when he asked to read the journal.
 “You are far too much a sanctimonious prig to handle the salacious details.”

 Hopper knew that the story of Astrid was a fable, and he just did not want to get into it with Lola.
-Before Hopper met his ex-wife Ingrid, he had dated “Astrid” during the summer she had an internship at the University of Chicago Pritzker School of Medicine.
+Before Hopper met Ingrid, he had dated “Astrid” during the summer she had an internship at the University of Chicago Pritzker School of Medicine.
 She was from Grosse Pointe.
 In college, she dyed her hair purple to shock her parents.
 She did not know any gangsters.
 She didn’t kill or bury anyone.
 She avoided the drug scene.
 She didn’t even know any of the members of Vampire Weekend.
 Her real name was Sylvia.
 She worked as a psychologist, not an agent, with the FBI.
 Sylvia was copacetic with the journals.
 She and Olympia still exchanged insults focused on Hopper via text.

 The movie adaptation of Hopper’s first book had been sidetracked when Reese Witherspoon fell in love with his sister’s fake journal.